scheldejonas/week4-orm-jpa/Presentation.md

 2. Create a database and connect (for this demo I use mysql database: jpa1)
 3. Add the MYSQL JDBC Driver to the project libraries
 4. Create a new Persistance Unit (right click project and choose new...) choose EclipseLink JPA 2.1 (Should be the default choice for the Persistence Provider)
 5. Create new file -> Entity Class.
 Name it Person.
-Then create the file below with an EntityManager based on the Persistence Unit Se how running the persist() method creates a new table in the database called person with ID, Age and Name.
+Then create the file below with an EntityManager based on the Persistence Unit See how running the persist() method creates a new table in the database called person with ID, Age and Name.
 To get the created SQL from EclipseLink insert the following 2 property lines in to the persistence.xml. :
   - <property name="eclipselink.logging.level.sql" value="FINE"/><property name="eclipselink.logging.parameters" value="true"/>

 ###Resources:
  - [](https://hendrosteven.wordpress.com/2008/03/06/simple-jpa-application-with-netbeans/)